Hardship in NZ: Winter bites hard for single mum struggling to stay warm and make ends meet

 This winter, children's charity Variety is facing unprecedented demand for warm clothes, dry shoes and beds from New Zealand families in hardship.
-Isaac Davison spoke to families seeking help about how they got into hardship, what they need - and how Kiwi families can help.
+The Herald spoke to families seeking help about how they got into hardship, what they need - and how Kiwi families can help.

 To donate go to www.variety.org.nz/winter